YenHungLai/fyresite-test/README.md

 https://samples.openweathermap.org/data/2.5/forecast/hourly?zip=85001&appid=b182c99605bca11944de3993c970e8f6

+(Note, this endpoint does not allow for CORS, so please save the response as sample data inside the application.)

 We planned to use the API but openweathermap.org recently revoked this route from their free package.

 The temperature chart should be generated with this package https://www.npmjs.com/package/chart.js